ably77/dcos-se/dcos_packaging/README.md

 After executing all the above steps, you should have a brand new `.dcos` file that is ready to :rocket:.
 Follow the instructions in [Managing Packages in Package Registry](#managing-packages-in-package-registry) to upload this `.dcos` file to your DC/OS cluster

-## Example - Modifying the DC/OS Gitlab package and creating a new .dcos file
+## Tutorial Example - Modifying the DC/OS Gitlab package and creating a new .dcos file

 Navigate to the DC/OS Universe Package Repository Github:
 ```